Axelrod-Python/Axelrod/README.rst

 Installation
 ------------

-The library requires Python 3.4 or greater.
-It will not run on Python 2.
+The library requires Python 3.5 or greater.

 The simplest way to install is::